-1

 6 Project Name Homebuyers Education Program

 Target Area City-wide

 Goals Supported Decent Affordable Housing

 Needs Addressed Increase homeownership opportunities

-Funding CDBG: \$8,500
+Funding :

-Description The City shall contract with a qualified, local non-profit to offer homebuyer education classes free of charge to low to moderate-income families interested in purchasing a home.
+Description The City shall extend its prior year contract with Kingdom CDC, a qualified, local non-profit and City approved Community Housing Development Organization (CHDO) to offer homebuyer education classes and the waiving of application fees for credit counseling free of charge to low to moderate-income families interested in purchasing a home.

-Target Date 6/30/2019
+Target Date 6/30/2020

 Estimate the number and type of families that will benefit from the proposed activities It is anticipated that a minimum of 40 low to moderate-income persons will participate with the homebuyer education training during the program year.

-Location Description City limits of Fayetteville
+Location Description Homebuyer educations classes conducted by Kingdom Community Development Corporation on behalf of the City are located on Fayetteville Technical Community College's (FTCC's) campus, 2201 Hull Street, Fayetteville.

-Planned Activities To offer a homebuyer education workshop the fourth Saturday of each month for a total of 12 workshops offered for the program year.
+Planned Activities To offer homebuyer education workshops and counseling to low and moderate-income first time homebuyers.

-7 Project Name McArthur Park Apartments
+7 Project Name McArthur Park Apartments II

 Target Area City-wide

 Goals Supported Decent Affordable Housing

 Needs Addressed Affordable housing

-Funding HOME: \$350,000
+Funding HOME: \$200,000

-Description This project is for the construction of affordable housing units located on McArthur Road.
-The City shall utilize its HOME funds to leverage other private and public dollars to construct 96 additional affordable rental units, consisting of one, two and three bedroom units, for low to moderate-income families and individuals.
-The City will make available a \$400,000 loan of its HOME funds towards the construction of this multimillion dollar project.
-The City shall schedule to distribute loan proceeds over two program years; in amounts of \$50,000 in year 2017-2018 and \$350,000 in year 2018-2019.
+Description This project is for the new construction of affordable rental housing units located on McArthur Road.
+The City shall utilize its HOME funds to leverage other private and public dollars to construct 80 additional affordable rental units, consisting of one, two and three bedroom units, for low to moderate-income families and individuals.

-Target Date 6/30/2020
+Target Date 6/30/2021

-Estimate the number and type of families that will benefit from the proposed activities 96 families are expected to benefit from the 96 newly constructed affordable rental housing units.
-Location Description 4500 Beagle Drive located in census tract 25.03 Planned Activities Construction was expected to begin during the 2017-2018 program year, but there were delays.
-Construction is now expected to begin during the 2018-2019 program year and the 96 affordable housing rental units is expected to be completed during the 2019-2020 program year.
-8 Project Name Business Assistance Loan Program Target Area City-wide Goals Supported Economic opportunities Needs Addressed Development and retention of small businesses Job creation and retention Funding CDBG: \$297,510 Description This program is designed to stimulate small business investment within the city limits of Fayetteville, create new services and retail businesses in the low to moderate-income areas and retain or create jobs for low to moderate-income residents.
+Estimate the number and type of families that will benefit from the proposed activities It is anticipated that 80 low and moderate income households will benefit from this project by the end of the second year of scheduled funding.
+Location Description McArthur Road Planned Activities The City will make available a \$400,000 loan of its HOME funds towards the construction of this multi-million dollar project.
+The City shall schedule to distribute loan proceeds over two program years; in amounts of \$200,000 in year 2019-2020 and \$200,000 in year 2020- 2021.
+8 Project Name Business Assistance Loan Program Target Area City-wide Goals Supported Economic opportunities Needs Addressed Development and retention of small businesses Job creation and retention Funding CDBG: \$300,000 Description This program is designed to stimulate small business investment within the city limits of Fayetteville, create new services and retail businesses in the low to moderate-income areas and retain or create jobs for low to moderate-income residents.
 The City's loan works in conjunction with a primary loan from a bank or other approved lender and provides the down payment or gap financing that is needed by the small business owner for the purchase, renovation or new construction of a commercial property within the city limits.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities It is anticipated that at least two small businesses will be assisted during the program year with at least five jobs created or retained by the small businesses.
-Each small business that receives a loan must retain or create one full-time equivalent job for each \$50,000 loaned per HUD guidelines making any new jobs created available to low to moderate-income persons.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It is anticipated that at least two small businesses will be assisted during the program year with at least five jobs created or retained by the small businesses.
+Each small business that receives a loan must retain or create one full-time equivalent job for each \$50,000 loaned per HUD guidelines making any new jobs created available to low to moderate- income persons.